All tours are based on 4 persons

 Time for an adrenaline rush with a snowmobile ride on Langjökull Glacier.
 This exhilarating adventure lets you experience the breathtaking beauty of Iceland’s glaciers like never before.
 As you zip across the pristine ice, the thrill of speed surges through you, taking you to places few have ventured.

-At Geysir geothermal area Strokkur, "the butter churn”, erupts about every 4-8 minutes.
-The big Geyser, which gave name to all other geysers, has been in recent years inactive.
+At Geysir geothermal area, Strokkur, "the butter churn”, erupts about every 4-8 minutes.
+The big Geyser, which gave its name to all other geysers, has been inactive in recent years.

-Gullfoss is an iconic waterfall located in South Iceland on the Hvítá River which is fed by Iceland´s second biggest glacier, Langjökull.
-On a sunny day, shimmering rainbow can be seen over the falls.
+Gullfoss is an iconic waterfall located in South Iceland on the Hvítá River, which is fed by Iceland´s second biggest glacier, Langjökull.
+On a sunny day, a shimmering rainbow can be seen over the falls.

 Rangá Hotel